 Moreover, you can change the pressure unit, wind speed unit, and language.

-You can show/hide weather title and date, set time format, zone, and date format from the Display Options.
+You can show/hide the weather title and date, set time format, zone, and date format from the Display Options.

 Moreover, you can show/hide the weather condition icon, temperature, temperature scale, and weather description from the Weather option.